MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-transition.md

 Starting in August 2023, new customers will access Customer Insights - Journeys only.
 Current customers provisioning new environments will also get Customer Insights - Journeys by default, but if necessary, can add outbound using a self-serve experience.
 More details: [Move from outbound to Customer Insights - Journeys](real-time-marketing-move.md)

-## Why should I transition to Customer Insights - Journeys?
+## Why should I transition to real-time journeys?

 Customer Insights - Journeys introduces new ways of marketing by integrating the latest AI technologies, while covering and enhancing traditional outbound scenarios.
 It offers a wealth of benefits to deliver engaging B2C and B2B experiences.